Azure/Edge-infrastructure-quickstart-template/README.md

 ## Overview

-This Quick-Start template is to simplify your Infrastructure as Code journey in Azure edge products life-cycle management.
-It provides a couple of Terraform modules (**AKS Arc**, **Azure Stack HCI**, **Arc Site Manager** and **Arc extensions**), a repository structure for scaling purpose and the automations to set up the infrastructure configurations.
+This Quick-Start template simplifies your Infrastructure as Code journey with Azure edge products througout their lifecycle.
+It includes a few Terraform modules (**AKS Arc**, **Azure Stack HCI**, **Arc Site Manager** and **Arc extensions**), a scalable hands-on repository structure and the automation tools to streamline the setup the infrastructure configurations.

 ### What You'll Get